 Fagus is an innovative project originally set up by Beech Lodge School.

-Beech Lodge School is a unique attachment-focused, trauma-informed small independent school for pupils aged 7-18, with a maximum capacity of 96 pupils.
+Beech Lodge School is a unique attachment-focused, trauma-informed small independent specialist school for pupils aged 7-18, with a maximum capacity of 96 pupils.
 We provide an alternative educational experience which is different from and additional to that found in traditional mainstream school, for children who may have been failed by mainstream education and have needs that are difficult to meet in a conventional school setting.
 All children have moderate special educational needs including SpLD and social and emotional difficulties, the majority have been in the care system and have a range of needs including attachment and trauma related difficulties, anxiety and specific learning difficulties.